 What are the Common Causes of Erectile Dysfunction?

 Erectile dysfunction can have a range of causes, both physical and psychological.
-The good news is that if the underlying cause is dealt with then symptoms will often subside.
+The good news is that if you treat the cause, symptoms often subside.

 - Heart disease